dennisXZX/web-developer-notes/React.md

 #### Component reference

-Component reference only exists in stateful component.
+Component reference only exists in stateful component, and should be used scarcely in your project since it is not the recommended React way of doing things.

 ```
 // we define a function which accepts the HTML element (input), and assign it to the 'inputEle' property of the class